-Can CBD oil fix our sleep crisis?
+Can CBD fix our sleep crisis?
 Americans are exhausted.
-Sacrificing sleep for success — or often just to make ends meet — is putting millions at risk every day from the damaging effects of chronic and acute diseases, accidents, and depression.
+Sacrificing sleep for success (or often just to make ends meet) is putting millions at risk every day from the damaging effects of chronic and acute diseases, accidents, and depression.

 Lack of sleep doesn’t just affect our own personal lives, either.
-We all bear the brunt of our chronic sleep crises economically speaking.
-According to a recent report by the Rand Corporation, sleep deprivation costs around $411 billion a year in low employee productivity, time off, and healthcare related costs.
+We all bear the brunt of our chronic sleep crises, at least economically speaking.
+According to a report by the Rand Corporation, sleep deprivation costs around $411 billion a year in employee low productivity, time off, and healthcare related costs.

 And it’s not just any old sleep, either.
 Quality sleep matters, too — if you’ve ever camped out in a forest, slept in a harmonious jungle, or even over a calm ocean, you know the difference between the noises and disturbances there versus the noise, light, and air pollution in our urban dwellings that can disrupt our sleep cycles.

 According to Eileen Konieczny, RN and the co-author of the upcoming book, Healing with CBD: How Cannabidiol Can Transform Your Health Without the High (Ulysses Press, September 18, 2018), CBD, a non-psychoactive compound in the cannabis plant, may be the magic pill when it comes to sleep issues.